thomasabishop/eolas/zk/Binary_encoding.md

-The length of the binary number (sometimes called the _word length_) corresponding to 8-bit, 16-bit, 32-bit etc. that is used to represent a given data set is determined by the number of variations that you reqzuire to capture the entire range of the dataset:
+The length of the binary number (sometimes called the _word length_) corresponding to 8-bit, 16-bit, 32-bit etc. that is used to represent a given data set is determined by the number of variations that you require to capture the entire range of the dataset:

 > An $n$-bit binary system can encode $2^n$ different things